Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-alpha/readme.md

 await gapi.client.compute.advice.calendarMode({ project: "project", region: "region",  });

 /*
-Advise on whether extending an existing Future Reservation is possible based on the desired extension end time.
-If capacity is not available for the entire requested duration, the method will recommend the longest possible extension.
-*/
-await gapi.client.compute.advice.calendarModeExtension({ project: "project", region: "region",  });

-/*
 Advice on making real-time decisions (such as choosing zone or machine types) during deployment to maximize your chances of obtaining capacity.